tiimgreen/tiimgreen.github.io/_posts/2014-04-14-colouring-output.markdown

 $ gem install toc
 {% endhighlight %}

 Admittedly, Toc isn't that good.
-It's my first Ruby Gem...
+It's my first Ruby Gem and I didn't really have a clue, but it works.
+And it looks nice.
+It works like this:

+Colours available:

+- Black
+- Red
+- Green
+- Yellow
+- Purple
+- Pink
+- Light Blue

+To make the current text coloured:
+{% highlight ruby %}
+puts 'Hello World'.red
+{% endhighlight %}

+If you want to add a background:
+{% highlight ruby %}
+puts 'Hello World'.red_on_black
+{% endhighlight %}

+And it's as simple as that, the code can be found [here](https://github.com/tiimgreen/toc)